WP870 BUILD LOG

 Jim Wilson was a talented machinist whose modest shop was located on Oriole Street in Brunswick, Georgia.
 Wilson saw the potential for other government, law enforcement and civilian sales of the WP870.
 Wilson provided two distinct services regarding the WP870.
 The first was a conversion of an agency shotgun.
 The second was to convert a customer’s personal 870 into a WP870.
 In 1984, the conversion cost was listed as $214.80.
 Because this was a conversion of a non-NFA shotgun, the BATFE classified it a short-barreled shotgun (SBS), which mandated a $200 tax stamp for individuals.
 Later, Wilson became a Remington manufacturer and received receivers and parts to build 50 guns.
 Since these were manufactured in the WP870 configuration, the BATFE classified these guns as Any Other Weapons, or AOWs, making them subject to a $5 AOW tax stamp.
 Unfortunately, the arrangement between Wilson and Remington did not continue, and no more WP870s were manufactured as AOWs.

-As with the original design, the grip is manufactured from the original stock and is rounded to a bird’s head configuration.
 As with any combat shotgun, the shotgun was given a shorter pump to allow access to the loading port while the slide is in the rearward position.
 One of the marshals’ requirements of the Witness Protection 870 was that it be concealable under a jacket.
 The original designers came up with an ingenious solution to carry the 25-inch shotgun.
 The hand stop, which was installed at the end of the magazine tube to prevent the user’s hand from slipping in front of the muzzle, also served as a sling receptacle.
 A traditional sling swivel was installed at the rear of the pistol grip.
 The key to this system was the design of the sling.
 The designers utilized an M1 Carbine sling with a quick-release snap that was mounted to the hand stop.
 The shotgun could be slung under a jacket in an upside-down configuration.
 To present the shotgun, the user would grasp the pump with his or her support hand, reach across their body and unsnap the sling.
 This freed the shotgun, and the support hand pulled the gun from under the jacket for a reasonably efficient presentation.

 Why build one?